breakfixrepeat/haxtools/README.md

 ***A highly customised CTF, bounty hunting & penetration testing environment based on the official kali-rolling docker image.***

 Haxtools provides a wrapper for the [haxtools-docker](https://github.com/breakfixrepeat/haxtools-docker) image (and any other docker image for that matter) by sourcing itself within your shells rc file.

 Running containerised commands from within your shell is then as simple as appending 'd' to the name of the command you wish to run, e.g:

 `dzsh`

 Will launch a shiny new z shell instance running within your hosts shell.
 From there you can access any of the tools bundled with haxtools with their normal names.

+Installation is straightforward and doesn't require any prior experience with docker (though this will help if you wish to further customise Haxtools or add your own custom commands).

 ## Get Started